dollarscout

 Loans

-Debt-to-Income Ratio (DTI) is a financial metric that compares the total amount of your monthly debt payments to your monthly gross income, expressed as a percentage.
-Lenders use it to assess how well you manage monthly debts and gauge your ability to repay a loan.
+Debt-to-Income Ratio (DTI) is a financial measurement that compares the total of a consumer's monthly debt payments to their gross monthly income, used by lenders to assess borrowing risk.

 Deductible